jupl/btc-angular/README.md

 ## Notes
-If you want to just run Brunch without using Jake tasks, just use either `web:dev` or `web:prod` for the environment. ex: `brunch watch --server --environment web:prod`
+If you want to just run Brunch without using Jake tasks, just use either `web:dev` or `web:prod` for the environment. (ex: `brunch watch --server --environment web:prod`) If you have a Cordova project under the `cordova` folder you can also use `cordova:dev` or `cordova:prod` to build to `cordova/www`.

 One-line commands are provided for convenience as well for those that want to start running things as quickly as possible by installing depedencies automatically.
 Use `npm start` to download non-development packages and run the `server:prod` task.
 Use `npm test` to download all packages and run the `test:all` task.